 Prevent your debt from growing

 A major concern for older Americans is not having saved enough to live comfortably in retirement.
-A modern retirement survey indicates 29% of seniors expect to outlive their money.

 The cash that borrowers receive from a reverse mortgage increases their debt and reduces their equity.
 Making payments is one way to slow or reverse that equity drain, either to make it last longer or to reduce the amount owed when the loan comes due.